Eurostar: Through-tickets

 most notably Thalys connections at Lille and Brussels for passengers to go beyond current Eurostar routes towards the Netherlands and Germany.

-In 2002, Eurostar initiated the Eurostar-Plus program, offering connecting tickets for onward journeys from Lille and Paris to dozens of destinations in France.
+In 2002, Eurostar initiated the Eurostar-Plus program, offering through-tickets for onward journeys from Lille and Paris to dozens of destinations in France.

-Through fares are also available from 68 British towns and cities to destinations in France and Belgium.
+Through-tickets are also available from 68 British towns and cities to destinations in France and Belgium.

 In May 2009 Eurostar announced that a formal connection to Switzerland had been established in a partnership between Eurostar and Lyria, which will operate TGV services from Lille to the Swiss Alps for Eurostar connection.

-In May 2019, Eurostar ended its agreement with Deutsche Bahn that allowed passengers to travel by train from the UK to Germany, Austria and Switzerland.
-Under the agreement passengers could travel on a single booking which made rescheduling easier.
-However, the direct tickets ceased to be sold from 9 November 2019.
+In May 2019, Eurostar ended its agreement with Deutsche Bahn that allowed passengers to travel on a through-ticket by train from the UK via Brussels to Germany and further to Austria and Switzerland.
+Under the agreement, passengers could travel on a single through-ticket with passenger rights in case of disruption of one train.
+However, the through-tickets ceased to be sold from 9 November 2019.

+Railteam

+Eurostar is a member of Railteam, a marketing alliance formed in July 2007 of seven European high-speed rail operators.

+The alliance plans to allow tickets to be booked from one end of Europe to the other on a single website.
+In June 2009 London and Continental Railways, and the Eurostar UK operations they held ownership of, became fully nationalised by the UK government.

+Air-rail alliances

+In September 2024, Eurostar signed a memorandum of understanding to join SkyTeam as its first non-airline partner.
+This cooperation will enable integrated intermodal transport (air-rail) in the UK, France and the Netherlands.